biogeochemistry/MyLake_public/README.md

 To gain access to the Mylake private GitHub send your github username to : rmc@niva.no.
 Please tell us about your research and applications !
 ***
-MyLake is also in R !
+MyLake is also in pyhton !
-MyLake in R simulates hydrodynamics and ice formation.
+This version developped at NVE is the latest update to simulate ice formation.
 See https://github.com/ragnarekker/Ice-modelling
 ***
-Latest updated Feb.
+Latest updated Oct.
 2015